grafana/google-sheets-datasource/docs/sources/sample-dashboard/_index.md

 1. After that you should be able to see a similar Time series visualization as Grafana automatically detect this data as Time series and uses the Time Series panel visualziation to display it.
    ![View Spreadsheet data in Time Series panel visualization](/media/docs/plugins/google-sheets-example-2.png)

-1. You can also use other visualization panel options for e.g. Bar Gauge:
+1. You can also use other visualization panel options for e.g. Bar gauge:
    ![View Spreadsheet data in Bar Gauge panel visualization ](/media/docs/plugins/google-sheets-example-3.png)

 ## Play demo